tsnellgrove/dark_castle3/cleesh/doc.md

 trigger_type: This attribute enables switch_state resets.
 Some switches, like levers, are innately 'stateful' - their switch_state remains constant until they are acted on again.
 By contrast, stateless switches like buttons and spring-slider-switches must be reset to neutral each turn.
 When trigger_type = 'pre_act_auto_switch_reset' switch_state is reset to def_switch_state at the start of each turn.

-The Switch class is implemented as a MixIn that is combined with ViewOnly to include Switch-specific attributes.
+The Switch class is implemented as a MixIn that is combined with ViewOnly and other object classes to include Switch-specific attributes.
 Each specific type of switch (ButtonSwitch, SpringSliderSwitch, LeverSwitch) contains the methods needed to act on it (e.g. push or pull).

 Conditions:
 Triggers are what start Machines but Conditions determine what happens when they run.
-For example, if in the Entrance, Burt goes East off of the drawbridge, then there are three possible conditions: 1) Burt doesn't have a weapon in his hand, 2) Burt does have a weapon and not gotten the Royal Crown yet, 3) Burt has a weapon and has already gotten the Royal Crown.
+For example, if in the Entrance, Burt goes East off of the drawbridge, then there are three possible conditions: 1) Burt doesn't have a weapon in his hand, 2) Burt does have a weapon and has not gotten the Royal Crown yet, 3) Burt has a weapon and has already gotten the Royal Crown.
 Each of these conditions will then be associated with a different Result.
 A Machine's Conditions are limited to examination of Game State, Switches that are associated with the Machine, and the Machine's State.

 The Machine class has two Switch-related attributes: cond_switch_lst and cond_lst. cond_switch_lst is a list of switches whose state impacts condidtions. cond_lst is an ordered list of conditions that are possible when the machine is triggered.
 The conditions within cond_lst should cover all possible cases... e.g. if cond_1 is the case where item_x in hand_lst then cond_2 woudld typically be the case where item_x not in hand_lst.